charleso/blog/_posts/2011-06-22-not-so-intellij.rst

 It's fair to say I know it like the back of my hand.
 Every shortcut; every nuance.
 However, you could also say I've become entrenched.

-One of the interesting working at my current company is observing and comparing the mindset of our older COBOL developers.
+One of the interesting things about working at my current company is observing and comparing the mindset of our older COBOL developers.
 Many of them have been using Emacs for 10+ years.
 They know the ins-and-outs, the custom shortcuts, the quirks.
+(How about saying: "They know it like the backs of their hands.
+Every shortcut; every nuance."

 Sound familiar?

 XXX We've been (slowly) introducing Eclipse as the new environment for future development.
 I don't think I need to explain how well this news has been taken.
 XXX Now I'm drawing a long bow at this point, but the thought that I'm doomed to a similar fate has certainly crossed my mind more than once recently.

+[George: What about: "We've been (slowly) introducing Eclipse as the new environment for future development.
+As you might imagine, it has not been completely well received by the COBOL developers.
+But that's hardly surprising is it?
+It's new.
+And different.
+And it has certainly crossed my mind that if we were changing to Emacs, I would have a similar reaction to them.
+The difficulty of learning a completely new way of doing something totally familiar is, I suspect, a human condition.]

 For some time I heard nothing but good_ things about IntelliJ_ IDEA, and I've been meaning to make a switch.
 Every now-and-then I would download the latest copy, fire it up